For many, cicada sounds are associated with summer. Did you know that some of these insects have waited 17 years to sing their songs

 Listen to cicada songs

-To learn more about these insects, visit Magicicada.com.
+To learn more about these insects, visit Magicicada.org.
 On the site, you’ll find detailed information — including cicada sounds — for each Magicicada species.

 To hear cicada sounds, click here.